-Liberty Kitchen in Ingram has once again surpassed my gastronomic expectations.
+Liberty Burger in Ingram (formerly Liberty Kitchen) has once again surpassed my gastronomic expectations.
 They’ve satisfied my stomach, too.

 Last night’s “strawberry champagne cheesecake” was supposed to be shared between my wife and me.